-It would be ideal if every network device you managed across all your client sites was from the same manufacturer, but for most MSPs that’s not the case—over 75% of MSPs manage four or more network vendors for their clients, and some manage upwards of 20.
+It would be ideal if every network device you managed across all your client sites was from the same manufacturer, but for most MSPs that’s not the case.
+Over 70% of MSPs manage four or more network vendors for their clients, and some manage upwards of 20.

 Even though taking care of diverse networks is standard procedure for most service providers, managing gear from multiple vendors is still, well, complex.
 It means handling different operating systems, different languages, and more.

 And though standardization is ideal, it’s not always feasible.
-For example, Eric Schlissel, president and CEO of Los Angeles-based GeekTek IT Services, doesn’t push standardization for one key reason.
+For example, Eric Schlissel, president and CEO of GeekTek IT Services, doesn’t push standardization for one key reason.

 “When a client has already invested money into infrastructure that’s passable, that’s fine— because they can spend [that money] elsewhere.
 We don’t like to change things just to make it easier for our techs.
 Our approach is to partner with our clients, and Auvik makes it easier to deliver on that.”